 It’s also conveniently located.
 She usually takes the E line or Metro bus 5 to get to her job at Amazon.
 And her building is just around the corner from popular food and coffee shops like Paseo and Caffe Vita.

-Renting in Seattle: An illustrated chronicleSeattle is experiencing one of the priciest rental markets in years.
+Renting in Seattle: An illustrated chronicleSeattle is experiencing one of the priciest rental and housing markets in years.
 If you'd like to be considered as a subject of my illustrated chronicle about Seattle renters, contact me at email@example.com.
 I'd love to hear your story and maybe make some sketches of your apartment before you get priced out.

 - Priced out of urban ‘dream’: This millennial is moving from South Lake Union to Wedgwood